m0rphius/PERFuzzer/README.md

  - _dt_ is a value in [0,1] which determines what is the minimal **difference** in percentages between _Ii_'s and _Ij_'s measurements of _C_, that is considered "interesting" (=not ignored).
  - _df_ is a value in [0,1] which determines the minimal **frequency** in which an "interesting" difference must occur, to not be ignored by **analyzer.py**.

-In short, a violation is 2 inputs which frequently differ in some counter, by a meaningful amount.
+In essence, a violation is 2 inputs which frequently differ in some counter, by a meaningful amount.

 If **analyzer.py** finds violations, they are all declared and the fuzzing stops.
 If no violations were found, the fuzzer continues for the next testacse.